 3. College Alumni and Development Officers

-Alumni officers evaluate the needs of various alumni groups and plan events such as reunions, networking receptions, and social events to maintain an alumni connection to their alma mater.
+Alumni officers evaluate the needs of various alumni groups and plan events such as reunions, networking receptions, and social events to maintain alumni connections to their alma mater.

-Development officers study prospective donors and present the aspects of the college which correspond to the interests of particular individuals.
+Development officers study prospective donors and present the aspects of the college that correspond to the interests of particular individuals.